trafalmejo/OSCAR/index.md

 Created with node.js/express.
 Main libraries: Grapesjs, socket.io.js

-We also added <a href="https://nodemon.io/" target="_blank">nodemon</a> to develop with greater ease locally.

 If you want to use this implementation for your own purposes try the following steps:

-  1. Clone or download this [repository](https://github.com/trafalmejo/OSCar/)
+  1. Clone or download this [repository](https://github.com/trafalmejo/OSCAR/)
   2. Go into the folder you just download
   2. run `npm install`
   3. run `node server.js`